 The story of Delta and Lyndhurst are intertwined with connections to the Old Stone Mill.
 This relates to the first iron works in Upper Canada, the Lansdowne Iron Works National Historic Site in Lydhurst.
 The following articles present that story:

-For a history synopsis of the mill you will want to purchase a copy of "A History of the Old Stone Mill, Delta, Ontario" by Professor Paul S. Fritz, 2000.
-This 36 page booklet is only $10.00 and is available from the Delta Mill Society.
+For a brief history synopsis of the mill we have a "A History of the Old Stone Mill, Delta, Ontario" by Professor Paul S. Fritz, 2000.
+This 36 page booklet is only $10.00 and is available for sale in our Mill Shop.

-For a more detailed history of grist milling and the mill, including how the Delta Mill actually worked, you will want to purchase a copy of "A History of Grist Milling in Delta" by Wade Ranford, 2006.
-This 131 page book is only $15.00 and is available from the Delta Mill Society
+For a more detailed history of grist milling and the mill, including a full chronology of the mill (and millers), we have "A History of Grist Milling in Delta" by Wade Ranford, 2006.
+This 131 page book is available as a free PDF (see link above), or as a printed book for only $15.00, available for sale in our Mill Shop

-You can view or download the design manual for the mill, Oliver Evans' The Young Mill-Wright and Millers Guide:
+You can view or download Oliver Evans' The Young Mill-Wright and Millers Guide:

-A c.1905 photo (hand painted postcard) showing the Old Stone Mill, the Mill Drive Shed with upper brick hall, and part of the Jubilee block (background) in Delta.
+A c.1905 photo (hand painted postcard) showing the Old Stone Mill, the Denaut Hall, an upper brick hall on top of a carriage shed, and part of the Jubilee block (background) in Delta.
 A couple of French burrstone millstones can be seen outside the mill (behind the gentleman to the left of the entrance door) - these weren't needed since the mill was operating using roller mills at this time.
 Operating French burrstones were restored to the mill in 2010.

 photo by: Ken Watson

-The old Town Hall is in the background left (red brick building), the Old Stone Mill is in the middle with the Mill Driveshed to the right.
+The old Town Hall is in the background left (red brick building), the Old Stone Mill is in the middle with the Blacksmith's Shop (formerly the Denaut Hall - the upper brick storey was removed c.1960) to the right.

 The Delta Mill Society